mr5z/ExLang/README.md

 # ExLang

-> **If a pattern is proven and universal, it shouldn't be a pattern.
+> **If a pattern is proven and universal, it should not be a pattern.
 It should be the language.**

 Design patterns exist largely because languages are missing features.
-ExLang is an attempt to be intentional and systematic about this from the start, baking industry-standard patterns in as first-class language features, so developers spend cognitive energy on problems that matter, not on boilerplate that doesn't.
+ExLang is an attempt to be intentional and systematic about this from the start, baking industry-standard patterns in as first-class language features, so developers spend cognitive energy on problems that matter, not on boilerplate that does not.

 The guiding principle for every design decision is: **reduce cognitive load without sacrificing explicitness.**